 Ischia is famous worldwide for its thermal springs, much prized since the times when the Ancient Romans first discovered the water's therapeutic properties.
 Although the thermal tradition of Ischia was first revived in the 17th century, it was only in the 1960's that it acquired international fame.
 Today, both resident holidaymakers and day trippers can enjoy the treatments, performed using Ischia's thermal water and volcanic mud, which are available in the island's state-of-the-art spas.

-Maritime connections between Capri, Ischia and Procida
+Ferries between Capri, Ischia and Procida

 As they approach the harbor of Procida, visitors are greeted by a colorful display of tiny painted houses, which seem to have sprouted up like wild flowers, by the water's edge.
 The crystal clear seas surrounding the tiny island of Procida were, according to an ancient Greek legend, once the stage of fierce battles between Titans.